thulieblack/thulieblack/asyncapi-2025-goal.md

 ## Onboarding Docs and Video Content
-It has become essential to prioritize educational content.
-These videos can serve as onboarding resources for those looking to understand AsyncAPI and its concepts better.
-We currently have some training video scripts in the [training repository](https://github.com/asyncapi/training), so we can build on the work we already have.
+To improve and streamline the onboarding process for new contributors joining the community, we should still invest in creating onboarding materials.
+Currently, as part of the 2024 mentorship program, we have some docs that will be added.
+Additionally, we have training video scripts available in the [training repository](https://github.com/asyncapi/training), which we can record and build upon.

 ## Community Working Group Umbrella
-I would like to introduce the Community Working Group, which serves as an umbrella for all the community initiatives and programs at AsyncAPI.
-We have unofficially functioned as a working group, but it's time to increase visibility regarding our current programs and the individuals who help build, lead, and run them.
+I would like to introduce the Community Working Group, which serves as an umbrella for all community initiatives and programs at AsyncAPI.
+We have been functioning unofficially as a working group, but it’s time to reorganize, increase visibility for our current programs, and establish a structured approach to how we work.

 ``` mermaid
 flowchart LR